stride3d/stride-docs/en/manual/graphics/effects-and-shaders/shading-language/automatic-shader-stage-input-output.md

 }
 ```

-### Example of XKSL shader
+### Example of SDSL shader

-Let's look at the same HLSL shader as the first example but in XKSL.
+Let's look at the same HLSL shader as the first example but in SDSL.

-**Code:** Same shader in XKSL
+**Code:** Same shader in SDSL

 ```cs
 shader MyShader : ShaderBase